blue-triangle-tech/btt-swift-sdk/README.md

 then additional tracker data will be added only after removing some old cached data.
 Similarly, cache data that has been stored for longer than the expiration duration would be discarded and won't be sent to the tracker server.

-On the portal, the offline cached data could be seen as a normal tracking data.
-There is no way so far to denote that which data has been taken our from cache or which is a live data.

 Memory limit and Expiry Duration can be set by using configuration property cacheMemoryLimit and cacheExpiryDuration as shown bellow:``

-    Offline or Failure request storage expiry period by default it is 2 day i.e 2 * 24 * 60 * 60  second

 ```swift
  BlueTriangle.configure { config in